 To summarise the requirements of DMA, couples must have been married for at least 3 years, they must provide the Court with reasons why their marriage has irretrievably broken down, and show they have made efforts to reconcile and submit arrangements for their children and financial affairs.
 Each spouse must also be represented by their own lawyer.

-This legislation aims to streamline the divorce process and promote positive outcomes for all parties involved by emphasising mutual consent, efforts to reconcile, and the well-being of children.
+This legislation aims to streamline the Divorce process and promote positive outcomes for all parties involved by emphasising mutual consent, efforts to reconcile, and the well-being of children.

 If you are looking for legal representation, contact Tembusu Law.
-Our expert family law and divorce lawyers can guide you through the divorce process, help you draft statements, and meet other Court requirements.
-Call us today for a consultation!
+Our expert family law and divorce lawyers in Singapore can guide you through the Divorce process, help you draft statements, and meet other Court requirements.
+For any criminal law issues, our experienced criminal lawyers in Singapore are also available.

 Frequently Asked Questions About Divorce By Mutual Agreement In Singapore